gusper/gusper.github.io/content/_index.md

 # Hello!
 I'm Gus.
 I'm a software engineer based out of the Pacific Northwest in North America.
-On the work front, I've been at [Microsoft](https://microsoft.com) since I was an intern back in 1998.
+On the work front, I've been at [Microsoft](https://microsoft.com) since I interned back in 1998.
 I'm currently a Director of Engineering in the Developer Division working on [Visual Studio](https://visualstudio.com).

 Outside of work, I have a rotation of hobbies I get into pretty obsessively.
 [Playing guitar](/music), [woodworking](/maker), and [programming](/software) are safe to say permanently on the rotation.
 Also dabble with [digital art](/art), [recording music](/music), and [3d-printing](/maker).
 I love the process of getting good at something even though I haven't come close to pulling it off.